 To become a surgical tech, it’s important to enroll in a program accredited by the Commission on Accreditation of Allied Health Education Programs.

 Find surgical technology training now.

-The salary information above is the most recent data available on the official BLS website and represents salaries for surgical techs in 2019.
-Employment for surgical techs is projected to grow 7% through 2029, much faster than most other careers.
+The salary information above is the most recent data available on the official BLS website and represents salaries for surgical techs in 2022.